 In my opinion, Routines are the most powerful smart home feature for the Alexa devices.

 4. Sensor trigger routines

-Motion sensors can be used as triggers for routines.
+Motion sensors (here’s some awesome motion sensors) can be used as triggers for routines.
 If you have a usable motion sensor, it will show up in the routine menu.

 The Echo Plus with the integrated Zigbee hub can natively connect to Zigbee motion sensors.
 You can also connect sensors through the Samsung SmartThings hub using the SmartThings Alexa skill.
 If you have an ecobee thermostat with sensors, they will also show up as available triggers for Alexa Routines.